-Gibson Lake Trail is a 2.2 mile lightly trafficked point-to-point trail located near Jefferson, CO that features a lake and is rated as moderate.
+Gibson Lake Trail is a 2.2 mile lightly trafficked point-to-point trail located near Jefferson, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until October.

 Directions from Bailey: From Bailey drive west on Highway 285 for 14.3 miles.
 Turn right (north) on to Park County Road 60.
 This road is also designated as Forest Service Road 120, and commonly called the Hall Valley Road.
 Travel on 120 6.5 miles to the trailhead.
 At mile 5 immediately before Hall Valley Campground bear left at the fork in the road.
 The last 1.4 miles above Hall Valley Campground are very rough, and may be classified a four-wheel drive road.

 This trail is not for the faint of heart.
 It is a 12% grade climb all the way up.
 The mileage is off a bit, I GPS'ed this at about 3.25 miles 1 way from the trail head.
 It is a challenge and I do not recommend this if you are out of shape.
 The road to the trail head requires a high clearance 4WD vehicle.
 It is very steep, rocky and rough on the last 1.6 miles up to the Trail head via the road with a small parking lot at the trail head.
 4-5 cars max.
 I had a 30 lb pack and it took 2.5 hours up and 1.5 down.
 Well worth the time and effort to get there.
 All in all a great trail but definitely not an easy one.
 Gorgeous backpacking camp sights at high altitude.